 Emergency First Aid, CPR & AED Certification or Training

-- Emergency first aid
+- emergency first aid,

-- The use of automated external defibrillators (AED)
+- use of AEDs.

-Evidence of Completion Requirements
+Evidence of Meeting Completion Requirements

 Any person with a disability whose disability prevents him or her from completing the certification or training may submit a request for a waiver from the new requirement.

-For more information, see
+For more information, please read: